Hobo Rocket

 Hobo Rocket is the fifth studio album by Australian psychedelic rock band Pond, released in Australia on 2 August 2013, through Modular Recordings.

 Hobo Rocket appeared at 37th on the ARIA Charts two weeks after release.

 Recording

 Hobo Rocket is Pond's shortest album by runtime, clocking in at exactly 34 minutes.
 The album was recorded in July 2012, five months after the release of their previous album, Beard, Wives, Denim.
 Five of the seven songs were recorded at Dirt Diamond Studios, "Midnight Mass (At the Market Street Payphone)" and "Hobo Rocket" were recorded at Poached Egg Studios.
-The album was engineered by Clint Oliver, mastered by Rob Grant at Poon's Head Studio, and was produced by Kevin Parker.
+The album was engineered by Clint Oliver, mastered by Rob Grant at Poon's Head Studio, and was co-produced by Kevin Parker and Pond.

 Release

 Two singles were released as free digital downloads to promote the album.
 The first, "Giant Tortoise", was released on 15 May 2013 alongside the announcement of the new album.
 The second single, "Xanman", was released on 18 June 2013.

 Hobo Rocket was released in Australia on 2 August 2013, in the United Kingdom and Europe on 5 August 2012, and in the United States and day later.